8 Paired t-test

 8.1 Activity 1: Setup

-We will still be working with the dataset from the study by Zwaan et al. (2018) in this chapter.
-Have a look at Chapter 7 or the SupMats document if you need a refresher about the Simon Task data.
+In this chapter, we will continue working with the dataset from the study by Zwaan et al. (2018).
+Have a look at Chapter 7 or the SupMats document if you need a refresher on the Simon Task data.

 - Open last week’s project